pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

   }
 ```

-Meant for lists where only one element can be selected from.
+This is Meant for lists where only one element can be selected.
-By default, renders to a single-select drop-down in the associatedform.
+By default, it renders to a single-select drop-down in the associated form.

 ![](../img/my-list.png)